Single Touch Payroll (STP) Guide

 Accentis Enterprise Payroll Software

 Accentis Enterprise is an ERP solution for small-to-medium businesses, which includes a strong Payroll and H/R module.
 Single Touch Payroll has been seamlessly integrated into the Payroll module and is backed by a complete user guide to take you through setting it up and using it.

 The Payroll module is only one part of an overall software solution.
 Accentis Enterprise ERP combines Manufacturing, Time & Attendance, Customer Sales, Accounts and Financial, Inventory and Fixed Assets modules into one program.

 If you’re not ready for Single Touch Payroll (STP) or, worse yet, you don’t even know what we’re talking about, it’s time you caught up.

 Single Touch Payroll is a requirement for all businesses within Australia.

-Come July 1st 2019, all businesses in Australia will need Single Touch Payroll to send payroll data to the ATO.
+From July 1st 2019, all businesses in Australia need Single Touch Payroll to send payroll data to the ATO.

 The cost of implementing Single Touch Payroll falls to you, as a business owner, to upgrade your software and make it STP compliant, or to change your payroll software to something that is.